NicolasMartino/syringepump/README.md

-# Header 1 #
-Syringe pump with three fulcrum point.
+# Syringe pump with three fulcrum point #

-Project Goal: Make a reciprocating two syringe pump system that will provide pressurised liquid to actuate McKibben muscle.
+*Project Goal: Make a reciprocating two syringe pump system that will provide pressurised liquid to actuate McKibben muscle.*

 In the current version: